Datamuseum-DK/Q1-Emulator/docs/source/background/filesys.rst

     load 100 bytes at 0xa100
     etc.

-For an executable program, the last block typically loads two bytes into the address 0x4081.
-Address 0x4080 contains a jump (jp) opcode and this is the entry point for the loaded program (ROS Users Manual p.2).
+For an executable program, the last block typically loads two bytes at address 0x4081.
+Address 0x4080 contains a jump (jp) opcode and combined with the two loaded bytes this jumps to the entry point for the loaded program (ROS Users Manual p.2).

 The following is an example retrieved from the SCR program (z80 assembler) which only occupies a single record of track 1.